 This sample optimizes ICB commands because redundant state results from the kernel setting a buffer for each draw, and encoding empty commands for each invisible object.
 By removing the empty commands, you can free up a significant number of blank spaces in the command buffer that Metal would otherwise spend time skipping at runtime.

 Draw the onscreen meshes by calling executeCommandsInBuffer on your render command encoder:

-While you can encode an ICB’s commands in a compute kernel, you call executeCommandsInBuffer from your host app to encode a single command that contains all of the commands the compute kernel encoded.
+While you can encode an ICB’s commands in a compute kernel, you call executeCommandsInBuffer from your host app to encode a single command that contains all of the commands encoded by the compute kernel.
 By doing this, you choose the queue and buffer that the ICB’s commands go into.
-The time that you call executeIndirectCommandBuffer determines the placement of the ICB’s commands among any other commands you may also encode in the same buffer.
+When you call executeIndirectCommandBuffer determines the placement of the ICB’s commands among any other commands you may also encode in the same buffer.